Pages tagged with: treaty of waitangi

 Donald McLean had a long career as government official, politician and provincial superintendent.
 Fluent in Maori, he played a key role in relations between the races in New Zealand.

-William Colenso (1811-1899) arrived at the Bay of Islands as the Church Mission printer in December 1834.
-Among his notable printing achievements were the Declaration of Independence of New Zealand (printed in 1836), a complete New Testament in Maori (1838) and Hobson’s proclamations and the Treaty of Waitangi in Maori (all in 1840).
+Colenso arrived at the Bay of Islands as the Church Mission printer in December 1834.
+His achievements include printing the New Testamont in Maori and the Maori version of the Treaty of Waitangi.

 Pages